Alternative Investment Market

 What companies list on AIM?

-Companies looking to float on AIM typically look to raise between £1m and £50m via IPO.
+Companies looking to float on AIM typically look to raise between £1m and £50m via an AIM admission.
 While this may seem small, there have been some notable larger raises that exceed £100m.
-And, while many companies use AIM as a springboard to the Main Market (over 150 companies have made the move), there are still many companies listed on AIM with market capitalisations of over £1bn.
-This list includes Breedon, Fever-Tree and Jet2, all of which have delivered significant returns to investors who invested early on and have decided to remain on AIM despite their size.
+And, while many companies use AIM as a springboard to the Main Market (several hundred companies have made the move), there are still many companies listed on AIM with market capitalisations of over £1 billion.
+This list includes Fever-Tree, Jet2 and YouGov, all of which have delivered significant returns to investors who invested early on and have decided to remain on AIM, despite their size.

 Holding AIM Shares in an ISA